 Do not over-irrigate.
 Definitely, due to low radiation levels, the transpiration rate is being reduced.
 Therefore, supplying water to your plants according to the evaporation energy or radiation levels will support your root zone to maintain the optimal water content and oxygen levels.

 Tip 6 | Irrigation water temperature

 Monitor your root zone temperature.
 There are several cases of greenhouses where water basins are being placed outside.
 This means that irrigation water is directly affected by outside conditions.
 In case of low temperatures that could result in a root zone temperature of lower than 15°C. This can create limited water uptake to the plants and condensation on plant parts.

 Tip 7 | Bumblebees and pollination

 Bumblebees and pollination.
-In case of artificial light usage, be aware that the spectrum is different compared to outside radiation.
-In combination with too little natural light this could mislead the bumblebees and decrease the number of the colony, hence decrease pollination.
+In the case of artificial light usage, be aware that the spectrum is different compared to outside radiation.
+In combination with too little natural light, this could mislead the bumblebees and decrease the number of the colony, hence decreasing pollination.

-The above mentioned tips are being provided in order to maintain the plant in balance and increase your resource use efficiency.
-Certainly, greenhouse construction and equipment can vary, hence adjust these tips in the extend that support your own greenhouse.
+The above-mentioned tips are being provided in order to maintain the plant in balance and increase your resource use efficiency.
+Certainly, greenhouse construction and equipment can vary, hence adjust these tips to the extent that supports your own greenhouse.

-Finally, our main suggestion is always to start with a plan for greenhouse climate and crop itself.
+Finally, our main suggestion is always to start with a plan for the greenhouse climate and the crop itself.
 By making a plan, you are aware of your goals and if there is a need for adjustments.
-This could characterise you as pro-active grower.
+This could characterize you as proactive grower.
 A grower in control!